ZunoLabs/snowflake/README.md

 If your curious, check out this commit that shows benchmarks that compare a few different ways of implementing a snowflake generator in Go.
 *  https://github.com/bwmarrin/snowflake/tree/9befef8908df13f4102ed21f42b083dd862b5036

+This links to the original/upstream repository.
+This is a forked package and may not be in-line with the benchmark report linked above.